-As aforementioned, Ramadan is the ninth and holiest month in the Islamic (lunar) calendar.
-It is a time when Muslims observe sawm (the fourth pillar of Islam).
-Sawm means to fast during Ramadan, and as such, all able Muslims should not eat from sunrise to sunset during the holy month of Ramadan.
+As aforementioned, Ramadan is the ninth and holiest month in the Islamic (lunar) Calendar.
+It is a time when Muslims observe Sawm (the Fourth Pillar of Islam).
+Sawm means to fast during Ramadan, and as such, all able Muslims should not eat from sunrise to sunset during the holy month of Ramadan - this is one of the most important rules of Ramadan that is observed by Muslims all over the world.

-The pillars of Islam are the core values that all Muslims should follow, meaning fasting throughout Ramadan is a key part of Islam, but it is not the only objective of the holy month.
-Ramadan is a time for both physical and mental cleansing in order to feel closer to Allah (SWT) and to become better Muslims.
+The Pillars of Islam are the core values that all Muslims should follow, meaning fasting throughout Ramadan is a key part of Islam, but it is not the only objective of the holy month.
+Ramadan is a time for both physical and mental cleansing to feel closer to Allah (SWT) and to become better Muslims.
+By following the Ramadan fasting rules, Muslims are working hard to serve Allah (SWT) better.

-Muslims observe Ramadan as it is believed that during this time, the Qur’an was revealed to the Prophet Muhammed (PBUH).
-Observing sawm and engaging in acts of cleansing and self-reflection is how Muslims thank Allah (SWT) for sharing the Qur’an and strengthen their bond to him.
+Muslims observe Ramadan rules because it is believed that during this time, the Qur’an was revealed to the Prophet Muhammed (PBUH).
+Observing Sawm and engaging in acts of cleansing and self-reflection is how Muslims thank Allah (SWT) for sharing the Qur’an, and this strengthens their bond with him.

-Ramadan is a time for strengthening your connection with Allah (SWT) and there are several ways this is achieved.
+Ramadan is a time for strengthening your connection with Allah (SWT), and there are several ways this is achieved.
 The first and most obvious that people are aware of is fasting from sunrise to sunset.
-By abstaining from eating during daylight hours, Muslims are reminded to be thankful for all that Allah has given them and to be compassionate and empathetic to those who are less fortunate and in need.
+By abstaining from eating during daylight hours, Muslims are reminded to be thankful for all that Allah (SWT) has given them and to be compassionate and empathetic to those who are less fortunate and in need.
+It also teaches patience and self-control.

-Of all the Ramadan rules, fasting is the most complex as there are specific methods and processes that must be observed.
-The first thing to understand is who can fast because not all Muslims will be able to.
-All post-pubescent (adult) Muslims must take part in sawm unless they are exempt.
+Of all the Ramadan rules, fasting is the most complex, as there are specific methods and processes that must be observed.
+The first thing to understand is who can fast because not all Muslims are obliged to fast due to several reasons, including health issues.
+All post-pubescent (adult) Muslims must fast unless they are exempt.
 Those who are exempt are as follows:

 - Children who have not yet gone through puberty